 Challenge number Detail of challenge 1 Mental health and wellbeing of children, struggling with challenges at home and behaviour.
-2 Targeted intervention due to individual needs (42% of our pupil Premium have additional SEND needs), ensuring quality intervention, feedback and metacognitive and regulation strategies to success so that accelerated progress can be made.

-3 Poor language and communication skills on entry to school and KS1as a result of lost learning/lack of support and some children lacking in confidence 4 Access to wider curriculum, extra-curricular activities and responsibilities, lack of financial support 5 Inconsistent pupil behaviours
+2 Targeted intervention due to individual needs, ensuring quality intervention, feedback and metacognitive and regulation strategies to success so that accelerated progress can be made.
+3 Poor language and communication skills on entry to school, mid-school entry to school, as a result of lack of support at home and some children lacking in confidence.
+4 Access to wider curriculum, extra-curricular activities and responsibilities, lack of financial support 5 Inconsistent pupil behaviours